oyemayanq/Root/README.md

 1. Adding efficient error handling.

 ## Note:
-   The api for this project is hosted on **Heroku** and hence the api goes to sleep frequently.
+   The api for this project is hosted on **Heroku** and so the api goes to sleep frequently.
 Hence it might take some time for the api      to respond